-If you are a reader of this blog, you know my other passion outside of HR is fly fishing for Steelhead in the Pacific Northwest and British Columbia with a Spey rod.
-The other day, I was reminded of an actual story from last years fishing season when a good friend wanted to quit their job because of a DooFus that was making his life miserable.
+If you are a reader of this blog, you know my second passion outside of HR is fly fishing for Steelhead with a Spey rod.
+The other day, I was reminded of an actual story from last years fishing season when a good friend wanted to quit their job because of an asshole DooFus that was making his life miserable at work.
 I thought it might resonate here as well.

 Every year I get together with a bunch of angler buddies in a large rented house we use as a base camp to go fly fish for Steelhead.
 Last year, I stayed there for about 5 days and during that time, anglers came and went.
 Some arrived before I got there, and anglers were coming and going after I left.
 Of course, the fishing picked up dramatically after I left but that is par for course.
-It was a revolving community, where everyone fished on their own or in small groups during the day, but every night, we all got together and sat around the dinner table family style to share stories, break bread and raise glasses.
+It was a revolving community, where everyone fished on their own or in small groups during the day At night, we all sat around the dinner table family style to share stories, break bread and raise glasses.

 I knew everyone there personally or by reputation and it was this way for everyone else.
 There were no strangers, and I went back a number of years with most of the guys.
 It was a pretty tight-knit group.
-Until day 3 anyway.
+Until day 3.

 Doo-Dah arrived the third evening.
 I was doing my best to relax in the bark-o-lounger in front of a big screen TV and a roaring fire watching some MMA.
 Life was as good as it can get fighting a cold after smoking 3-4 cigars a day with no fish to the hand.

 I don’t know what it was, but I immediately didn’t like the guy.
 My recruiter Spidey sense went off.
 Within 10-seconds of him coming through the door, my internal Lights and Sirens were blinding and blaring.
-I wasn’t even facing the front door when he arrived.
+I wasn’t even facing the front door.
 There was literally a “disturbance in the force”.
 He was nice enough.
-He came around and introduced himself with the obligatory handshake, but I just didn’t “feel right” about him and the way he announced himself.
+The monkey came around and introduced himself with the obligatory handshake, but I just didn’t “feel right” about him and the way he announced himself.